 Full Diaphragm Description

-The diaphragm sometimes contracts involuntarily due to certain irritations; these contractions can happen because we eat too quickly, drink sodas, experience some acid indigestion, or are dealing with a stressful day.
-If air is inhaled at these times of contraction, the space between the vocal cords at the back of the throat closes suddenly, producing the clicking noise we call hiccups.
+The diaphragm sometimes contracts involuntarily due to certain irritations; these contractions can happen because we eat too quickly, drink carbonated beverages, experience some acid indigestion, or are dealing with a stressful day.
+If air is inhaled at these times of contraction, the space between the vocal cords at the back of the throat closes suddenly, producing the noise we call hiccups.
 Short-lived hiccuping episodes are very common.
-Longer term hiccups (lasting for days) can occur as well and are usually caused by irritated nerves, though medical attention would be needed in order to rule out other health concerns.
+Longer-term hiccups (lasting for days) can occur as well and are usually caused by irritated nerves, though medical attention would be needed in order to rule out other health concerns.

 Prepared by Tim Taylor, Anatomy and Physiology Instructor